Conformal graphs as twisted partition functions

-From (\ref{Z0}) we can construct the logarithm of the partition function of a free charged scalar field in $d$-dimensions with mass $m$ and twisting parameter $\mu$ \footnote{For a field theory defined on the Euclidean thermal geometry $S_\beta^1\times\mathbb{R}^{d-1}$ the parameter $\mu$ could be either considered as a twisting $\phi(\tau+\beta)=e^{i\beta\mu}\phi(\tau)$, or as an imaginary chemical potential, or as the $\tau$ component of a real background gauge potential.} as that of a $d=2L+1$-dimensional relativistic thermal gas, namely
+From (\ref{Z0}) we can construct the logarithm of the partition function of a free charged scalar field in $d$-dimensions with mass $m$ and twisting parameter $\mu$ \footnote{ For a field theory defined on the Euclidean thermal geometry $S_\beta^1\times\mathbb{R}^{d-1}$ the parameter $\mu$ could be either considered as a twisting $\phi(\tau+\beta,\vec{x})=e^{i\beta\mu}\phi(\tau,\vec{x})$, or as an imaginary chemical potential, or as the $\tau$ component of a real background gauge potential.} as that of a $d=2L+1$-dimensional relativistic thermal gas (see Appendix B for details)